jaysayre/MarlboroPlanofConcentrationLatexTemplate/README.md

 An Introduction
 ===============

-This template is designed to support all of the formatting and typesetting needed for a Plan of Concentration at Marlboro College.
+This template is designed to support all of the formatting and typesetting needed for a nice looking thesis.
 This package provides all of the necessary components to use this template.
-For contributions, comments, and bug reports, please contact Jay Sayre at jsayre at marlboro edu.
+For contributions, comments, and bug reports, please contact me.
 This homework template is based on the Harvard thesis template by [Jordan Suchow.](https://github.com/suchow/LaTeX-template-for-Harvard-dissertation)

 Installation